 Knowing these answers will help you find your unique value proposition that you can share with potential customers.

-You might also be able to learn about the beans they source, their roasting process, and the equipment they use.
-All this information will help you to capture your market share of the coffee industry.
+You might also learn about the beans they source, their roasting process, and the equipment they use.
+All this information will help you capture your market share in the coffee industry.

 There are four color categories for roasted coffee beans, according to the National Coffee Association — light, medium, medium-dark, and dark.